© All Rights Reserved wang6834

 Presidente Nicolau Lobato International Airport (DIL) in Dili is the country's only airport with regular public passenger services.
 However the runway cannot acommodate large passenger airplanes.

 Flights from Darwin in Australia are operated by Airnorth.
-Flights from Denpasar in Bali, Indonesia are provided by Merpati Airlines.
-Flights can be booked out weeks in advance, so plans need to be made accordingly.
+Flights from Denpasar in Bali, Indonesia, are provided by Garuda and Sriwijaya.
+Flights from Singapore are provided by Silk Air.
+Air Timor markets the Garuda and Silk Air flights at lower prices.
+Flights can be booked out weeks in advance, particularly around holidays, so plans need to be made accordingly.
+There is a $10 departure tax to be paid in cash before flying out of Dili airport.

 The main border crossing with Indonesia is at Mota'ain, 115 kilometres west of Dili.
 The nearest East Timorese town is Batugade, 3 to 4 kilometres away.
 The nearest Indonesian town of is the West Timorese town of Atambua.
 You need an international driving permit and all the right documentation and insurance regarding the car.